ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 - I/O and state update side effects happen inside the `loop` function
 - The state is passed as a parameter to the `loop` function

-This is one possible way to handle application-wide state.
+This is a possible way to handle application-wide state.
 As in the [Function-Encapsulated Mutability](#good-function-encapsulated-mutability) example, state-aware code is contained in a narrow scope, the rest of the code is purely functional.

 **Note**: Here, the state is copied, which is not memory efficient.
 In a memory-aware implementation, state update functions would produce a “diff” (data describing the difference between the old and updated version of the state).